Arnaud d'Ossat: Cardinalate

 He was created cardinal priest, on the recommendation of King Henri IV of France, in the consistory of 3 March 1599.
 Later, in the Consistory of 17 March 1599, he was granted the title of S. Eusebio.
 Ossat was also promoted to the Diocese of Bayeux, a richer and more prestigious benefice, on 26 June 1600.
 On 4 August 1600, he took possession of the diocese through his procurator, Pierre Ruel, Councillor of the Parlement of Paris, but he never visited his new diocese in person.
 Only one week before his death, he received permission from the King to relinquish his episcopal throne.

+In 1602, he consecrated the Church of San Bernardo alle Terme.

 A measure of Ossat's skill and tact may be gained by the French measures he was able to present successfully to the Holy See: the expulsion of the Jesuits from France, the indefinite postponement of the publication of the decrees of the Council of Trent, the Edict of Nantes, and French alliances with England and even with the Sultan of Turkey, the annulment of Henry IV's marriage with Margaret of Valois, and the marriage of the Duc de Bar with Catherine of Navarre, the king's sister and an unrepentant Calvinist.

 At the same time d'Ossat used his influence at Rome for the benefit of French humanists: the historian Jacques-Auguste de Thou (witness to the St. Bartholomew's Day Massacres), the philosopher Michel de Montaigne, and the savant Nicolas Claude Fabri de Peiresc.

 Death

 Cardinal d'Ossat died on 13 March 1604 (his tombstone says 14 March) in Rome, after brief illness.
 He was buried in the church of San Luigi dei Francesi, near the Piazza Navona.
 His tomb is still to be seen, though the inscription is a substitute, ca. 1763, for the original, which was destroyed during renovations of the church.
-Cardinal Guido Bentivoglio (1579-1644) said of him that never was a man more worthy of the cardinal's hat, because of his religious zeal, the integrity of his morals, and the eminence of his learning.
+Cardinal Guido Bentivoglio (1579–1644) said of him that never was a man more worthy of the cardinal's hat, because of his religious zeal, the integrity of his morals, and the eminence of his learning.

 In the course of his diplomatic career Ossat wrote many letters and memoranda, a selection of which, printed in 1614, long served as models for diplomats, owing not only to the importance of the questions which they treat but especially to the talent for exposition which Ossat displays in them.
 The Académie Française inscribed Ossat among the "dead authors who have written our French language most purely", and Lord Chesterfield wrote to his son that the "simplicity and clearness of Cardinal d'Ossat's letters show how business letters should be written".